kurtekat/shaiya-episode-6/sdev/README.md

 ### Timeout

-The client adds 15 seconds to the timeout, so the library will do the same.
+The client adds 15000 ticks to the timeout, so the library will do the same.

 ```cpp
 auto minutes = rewardItem[index].minutes;